 - challenges to pharmaceutical manufacturers' pricing practices; and

-- recent challenges regarding certain contracting practices (eg, exclusive dealing and bundling), including the first antitrust challenge concerning biosimilar competition, and the risk evaluation and mitigation strategies programme.
+- various other pharmaceutical antitrust challenges concerning biosimilar competition, certain contracting practices (eg, exclusive dealing and bundling), sham litigation and petitioning, and the US Food and Drug Administration's (FDA) risk evaluation and mitigation strategies programme.

 Click here to download the full PDF.